optimizely/ruby-sdk/README.md

    When the `datafile` is given then it will be used initially before any update.

- 2. Initialize Optimizely by providing a Config Manager that implements a 'get_config' method.
+ 2. Initialize Optimizely by providing a Config Manager that implements a 'config' method.
 You can customize our `HTTPConfigManager` as needed.

     ```
     custom_config_manager = CustomConfigManager.new